-Children from Great Ormond Street Hospital have made fortune-telling games to share their hopes and wishes for the future
+Children from Great Ormond Street Hospital made fortune-telling games to share their hopes and wishes for the future

-Children from Great Ormond Street Hospital have made fortune-telling games to share their hopes and wishes for the future.
+Children from Great Ormond Street Hospital made fortune-telling games to share their hopes and wishes for the future.